-The Finance Act 2006 amended the IHT legislation so that new accumulation and maintenance settlements (created after 22 March 2006) do not benefit from special IHT treatment.
-Moreover, existing settlements ceased to qualify on 6 April 2008 unless their terms were altered before then to give beneficiaries the right to capital absolutely at or before age 25.
+The Finance Act 2006 amended the IHT legislation so that accumulation and maintenance settlements created after 22 March 2006 do not benefit from special IHT treatment.
+Moreover, settlements existing before that date ceased to qualify on 6 April 2008 unless their terms were altered before then to give beneficiaries the right to capital absolutely at or before age 25.

 Wide overriding powers can be conferred upon trustees, whereby they can vary the terms of the trust.
 For example, in the case of an interest in possession trust, the trustees may have the power to revoke the 'income beneficiary's' interest, and to appoint that future income is to be payable to another person.

 For a trust to be validly created, three things are necessary:

 (1) a sufficient intention to create a trust;